Kiritsu/uploadr/README.md

 ShareY contains an API where you can create/remove/block users, which have a token for authentication.
 It also has an endpoint which is used to upload files to the server.

+ShareY can be used as a ShareX custom upload server.

 # Routes

 - `GET /` returns a view of the main page.